 If you're anything like us - allergic to any more hassle than the bare minimum - you might be thinking that encrypted backups sound like more trouble than they're worth.
 (In fact remembering a password isn't a lot of trouble, although you may find that the first password you try isn't accepted.)
 But Apple Watch owners in particular should grit their teeth and pick the encrypted option.

-Apple could probably make this clearer (you'll see in the screenshot above that it mentions only "passwords, Health and HomeKit data"), but the health data that is backed up when you do an encrypted backup, but not when you do a standard backup, includes all your Apple Watch exercise data: your achievements and running times and the rest of it.
+Apple could probably make this clearer (you'll see in the iTunes screenshot further up that it mentions only "passwords, Health and HomeKit data"), but the health data that is backed up when you do an encrypted backup, but not when you do a standard backup, includes all your Apple Watch exercise data: your achievements and running times and the rest of it.

 The allure of Apple's motivational trickery is such that losing this data can be extremely distressing, not to mention inconvenient if you're in the middle of a programme of self-improvement.
 An encrypted backup is your friend.
 More on this here: How to back up an Apple Watch.